 In April 2005, building regulations were revised to state that all new oil or gas boilers needed to be condensing boilers, in an effort to reduce the UK’s carbon footprint.
 It meant that only highly efficient condensing boilers could be installed from that moment on, and this has been a significant breakthrough in reducing the country’s carbon footprint.

-How a condensing boiler works
+How a does a condensing boiler work?

 A condensing boiler is any boiler that uses condensing technology to reuse the heat they generate from burning fuels such as gas or oil.